gabrielsantospds/Management-System/README.md

-# Management-System
+# Management-System-backend
 API REST developed with Java for Translator and Document Management System

-The application is hosted on Render,You can try it yourself by clicking [HERE](https://management-system-frontend-h23o.onrender.com/).
+The application is hosted on Render,You can try it yourself by accessing https://management-system-frontend-h23o.onrender.com/.

 The backend URL is https://management-system-backend-ic3p.onrender.com